 As we know, life happens.
 That’s why there are so many drivers out there looking to balance cheap car insurance with a bad driving record.
 One way to keep rates affordable is by paying out-of-pocket for certain minor collisions.
 Most insurance companies require drivers to report all accidents involving other vehicles and failure to do so can result in a loss of coverage.

-However, there are circumstances in which it may make more sense to pay for the damage yourself without reporting the accident, and avoid worrying about increasing your premiums.
+However, there are circumstances in which it may make more sense to pay for the damage yourself without reporting the accident and avoid worrying about increasing your premiums.
 If you hit an object on your own property, such as a mailbox or tree, take your car to the repair shop and receive an estimate.
-Look online to see how much such a collision would raise insurance premiums in your state, on average.
-Calculate the repair costs minus your deductible and figure out how much your premiums will increase, if at all.
+Look online to see how much such a collision would raise insurance premiums in your state on average.
+Calculate the repair costs minus your deductible and figure out whether your premiums will increase, and by how much.
 You will be able to determine quickly if paying for the repairs yourself is the cheaper option.

 Note that this alternative is only possible when you damage your car on your own property and whatever you hit also belongs to you.
 In other words, there is no other party involved.
 If you have a similar collision but hit your neighbor’s mailbox, you must report the accident to your insurer if required by your policy, since another party, your neighbor, is now involved.
 Check your policy to know what is required by your insurer should you get into an accident.